olleharstedt/olleharstedt.github.io/_posts/2023-04-11-strategies-to-make-functions-pure-php.markdown

 A write can be _independent_, which means that no read in that function depends on the write.

+We are interested which strategies can be applied to remove reads and writes from a function without causing considerable increase in complexity.

 Move read from before

 Defer write with yield